Cardinals beat Cubs 3-1 in doubleheader opener

+CHICAGO (AP) — Finally back on the field, the St. Louis Cardinals are rounding into form in a hurry.

-CHICAGO (AP) — Brad Miller hit a tiebreaking two-run double in the seventh inning, and the St. Louis Cardinals beat the Chicago Cubs 3-1 on Monday in the opener of an unusual five-game series between the NL Central rivals.
+Brad Miller hit a tiebreaking two-run double in the seventh inning, and St. Louis beat the Chicago Cubs 3-1 on Monday in the opener of an unusual five-game series between the NL Central rivals.

+The Cardinals won for the third time in four games since returning from a coronavirus outbreak that derailed their season, leaving them idle for weeks and resulting in 18 confirmed cases in the organization.
+They swept a doubleheader against the White Sox on Saturday before dropping the series finale Sunday.

+The reigning division champions had a three-game series against the Cubs postponed while they waited for clearance to play again — leading to the five-game set that includes two doubleheaders and two “home” games for the Cards at Wrigley Field.

-The game was tied at 1 when St. Louis loaded the bases with none out in the seventh against Kyle Hendricks.
+The opener was tied at 1 when St. Louis loaded the bases with none out in the seventh against Kyle Hendricks.
 After Dylan Carlson bounced into a forceout at home, Hendricks (3-2) was replaced by Rowan Wick.

+“I felt good all day executing pitches,” Hendricks said.
+“Just really upset, those first three at-bats in the seventh inning, all three were just terrible.”

 Miller then hit a liner toward the gap in left-center.
 Center fielder Albert Almora Jr. made a leaping try, but it landed out of his reach on the warning track.
 Tyler O’Neill and Matt Carpenter scored before Carlson was thrown out at the plate.